sp.h: Fixing C by giving it a high quality, ultra portable standard library

 It is not yet clear how widely adopted sp.h will become or how it will integrate with existing large-scale C projects.
 The long-term stability and performance implications across diverse platforms are still being evaluated, and community feedback is pending.

-minimalist C standard library
+minimal C standard library header

 As an affiliate, we earn on qualifying purchases.